-Programme Director of the Valdai Discussion Club; Director of the Institute of International Studies at MGIMO University.
+Programme Director of the Valdai Discussion Club; Dean of the School of International Relations at MGIMO University.

 Mr. Sushentsov specializes in the US foreign policy in international conflicts, as well as in South Caucasus, Ukraine, and the Middle East.
 He has substantial experience of analytical work.
 He took part in applied researches on the United States’ foreign policy, conflict resolution in South Caucasus, Ukraine, and the Middle East.
 In his studies, he examines the spheres of conflicting interests of Russia and the United States in Europe, the Middle East and the post-Soviet space.

 He was a Visiting Professor and Research Fellow at Georgetown University, Johns Hopkins University, Guido Carli Free University of International Studies, Carnegie Endowment for International Peace, Harvard University and Middlebury Institute for International Studies in Monterey.
 He is a member of the Council on Foreign and Defense Policy and of the Working Group on the Future of Russian-American Relations.

 His key publications include monographs America’s Small Wars, Essays on US Policy in the Regional Conflicts of the 2000s, and the collective monograph Russia and the World in 2020.
 He is also an editor of the annual forecast International Threats.